jasonumiker/kubernetes-training/README.md

 Kubernetes likes to deploy parts of Kubernetes with Kubernetes (think the network (CNI) add-on, the storage (CSI) add-on, tools to export Node/container metrics, and all the container logs, etc.) - often as privileged DaemonSets.
 It does this via Kubernetes for a few reasons:
 * You don't need to pre-bake them into the image/AMI
 * They can be upgrade independently from each other and without having to roll the Nodes with a new image/AMI
-* When Kubernetes schedules them it is aware of any reqeusts and limits the Pods have - and takes them into account to avoid over-filling the Nodes
+* When Kubernetes schedules them it is aware of any requests and limits the Pods have - and takes them into account to avoid over-filling the Nodes

 But this has a downside.
 In order for most of these critical infrastructure add-ons to function they need way more access to the host and the other containers than you would generally want.
 And Kubernetes by default lets any Pod ask for these privileges - not just those things that need it.